mellen-code/mellen-code/README.md

   </a>
 </p>

-Implementation Developer at AudioEye, based in New York City, with previous background in project management, health sciences, and the arts.
+Based in New York City, currently an Implementation Developer at AudioEye.
+Previous background in project management, health sciences, and the arts.
-I'm keen on building and digging into the technical aspects of applications designed to create a positive impact.
+Keen on building and digging into the technical aspects of applications designed to create a positive impact.

 See [my website](https://mariesmith.me/) for more information!